 “I am so excited to be back.
 I’m extremely thankful,” Stower said.

-It wasn’t an easy path back to the races, with Stower confronting many challenges along the way, but motivation to return to the sport she loved pushed her through the tough times.
+It wasn’t an easy path back to the races, with Stower confronting many challenges along the way, but a sheer will to return to the sport she loved pushed her through the tough times.

 “At the time I didn’t realise how serious it was.
 It wasn’t until I was in the spinal unit in Sydney, and they said if I move my legs wrong, I could be paralysed,” Stower said.